hcuk94/henry-personal-website/_drafts/Adding-Comment-Functionality-to-My-Static-Jekyll-Blog-Using-Staticman.md

 ---
 layout: post
 title: "Adding Comment Functionality to my Static Jekyll Blog Using Staticman"
-excerpt: "coming soon"
+excerpt: "Last year I wrote about how I built this site as static HTML using Jekyll.
+In this follow-up post I add comment functionality to each of my blog posts, using a service called Staticman"
 comments: true
 ---
 Last year I [wrote about how I built this site](https://www.henrycole.uk/2021/07/17/Building-a-Basic-Personal-Blog-using-Jekyll.html) and its associated blog functionality using Jekyll and a bunch of other tools.
-If you'd like to read that post then follow this link.

 One of the noted limitations at the time was that I wasn't able to offer commenting on my blog posts.
 Instead, I put some text at the bottom of the blog post template file, which invited readers to contact me directly with any feedback or suggestions on my scribblings.